Flossmoor voters to make history with 1st woman as mayor

 The bedroom community of Flossmoor, which has a population of roughly 9,400, is about to do something it has never done in the 97 years since it was incorporated.

-They will choose between two women, Lakmisha Emory and Michelle Nelson, to be the next mayor.
+They will choose between two women, Lakshmi Emory and Michelle Nelson, to be the next mayor.

 Nelson is a civil engineer with a background in construction management, who currently a commissioner on the zoning board of appeals.